VTT Centre for Nuclear Safety

-Do you have challenging samples, which are difficult to dissolve or in which the concentrations are below the detection limit of your current analytical technique?
-We specialise in difficult sample matrices, tailor-made solutions and our limit of detection can be as low as ng/l.
+Do you have challenging samples which are difficult to dissolve or that have concentrations below the detection limit of your current analytical technique?
+We specialise in difficult sample matrices and tailor-made solutions, and our limit of detection can be as low as ng/l.
 We operate in a newly built trace-level metal clean-room which enables us to carry out very low analysis of impurities.

 In addition to the tailor-made solutions, we offer: